Ballarat: Television

-In addition to commercial television services, Ballarat receives Government funded ABC (ABC TV, ABC Family, ABC Kids, ABC Entertains, ABC News) and SBS (SBS TV, SBS Viceland, SBS World Movies, SBS WorldWatch, SBS Food and NITV) television services.
+In addition to commercial television services, Ballarat receives Government funded ABC (ABC TV, ABC Family, ABC Kids, ABC Entertains, ABC News) and SBS (SBS TV, SBS2, SBS World Movies, SBS WorldWatch, SBS Food and NITV) television services.

 On 5 May 2011, analog television transmissions ceased in most areas of regional Victoria and some border regions including Ballarat and surrounding areas.
 All local free-to-air television services are now broadcasting in digital transmission only.
 This was done as part of the federal government's plan for digital terrestrial television in Australia, where all analogue transmission systems are gradually turned off and replaced with modern DVB-T transmission systems.

 Subscription television services are provided by Neighbourhood Cable, Foxtel and SelecTV.

 Education

 Federation University Australia's SMB campus is set among heritage buildings, including the former School of Mines and Industry (left).